jeromecoupe/webstoemp/_posts/2015-01-22-front-end-style-guides-jekyll.md

 ---
-title: "Creating style guides with Jekyll"
+title: "Front-end style guides with Jekyll"
 excerpt: "Style guides are a great tool to present responsive design systems.
-More often than not, I use Jekyll for producing HTML/CSS/JS prototypes these days.
-Here is my approach for quickly creating style guides for clients using Jekyll."
+More often than not, I use Jekyll to produce HTML/CSS/JS prototypes these days.
+Here is my current approach to quickly create style guides for clients with Jekyll."
 publication_year: 2015
 categories:
 - Jekyll